Hadith terminology

-Hadith terminology (مصطلح الحديث) is the body of terminology in Islam which specifies the acceptability of the sayings (hadith) attributed to the Islamic prophet Muhammad by other early Islamic figures of significance such as the companions and followers/ successors.
+Hadith terminology (مصطلح الحديث) is the body of terminology in Islam which specifies the acceptability of the sayings (hadith) attributed to the Islamic prophet Muhammad by other early Islamic figures of significance such as the companions and followers/successors.
 Individual terms distinguish between those hadith considered rightfully attributed to their source or detail the faults of those of dubious provenance.
 Formally, it has been defined by Ibn Hajar al-Asqalani as: "knowledge of the principles by which the condition of the narrator and the narrated are determined."
-This page comprises the primary terminology used within hadith studies.
+This page comprises the primary terminology used within hadith sciences.

 Classification of Hadith

 Terminology pertaining to a narration's origin

 Different terms are used for the origin of a narration.
-These terms specify whether a narration is attributed to Muhammad, a companion, a successor or a latter historical figure.
+These terms specify whether a narration is attributed to Prophet Muhammad, a companion, a successor or a latter historical figure.

 Marfūʿ

 Ibn al-Salah said: "Marfūʿ (مرفوع, Marfūʿ) refers to a narration attributed specifically to the Prophet [Muhammad].
 This term does not refer to other than him unless otherwise specified.
 The category of marfuʻ is inclusive of narrations attributed to the Prophet regardless of their being muttasil, munqatiʻ or mursal among other categories."